You are part of the way there already!

 - You need a recommendation from a Certified Flight Instructor who is himself a Powered Parachute Private Pilot*.

-- You need to get a check ride from 1 of the 4 (as of 2012) Designated Pilot Examiners authorized to provide check rides for Powered Parachute Private Pilots.
+- You need to get a check ride from 1 of the 6 (as of 2019) Designated Pilot Examiners authorized to provide check rides for Powered Parachute Private Pilots.
 Roy Beisswenger is one of those four individuals.

-The privileges of a private pilot powered parachute include all of those of a sport pilot and add the ability to fly at night, fly more powered parachutes with more than two seats, fly heavier powered parachutes than sport pilot allows for, and be able to fly above 10,000 Feet Mean Sea Level.
+The privileges of a private pilot powered parachute include all of those of a sport pilot and add the ability to fly at night, fly powered parachutes with more than two seats, fly heavier powered parachutes than sport pilot allows for, and be able to fly above 10,000 Feet Mean Sea Level.
 The privileges of a Powered Parachute Rated Private Pilot are the same as an Airplane Rated Private Pilot.